Klemek/gitblog-data/2019/07/22/index.md

   if ('+-*/%^()=&| ><!'.includes(exp2[i])) { // if current char is a separator
 ```

-Whenever it happens, the first thing is to save the previous token if it exists.
+Whenever it happens, we first have to save the previous token if it exists.
 Next we save the separator as a token when it's not a space between words.
 Then we update the starting point of the following token.